 or revisit yours.
 (If you or your garden are not ready, join at a later

 date.
 Not all gardens join at the same time).

 Q: What area does OGT cover?

-A: OGT has a current focus in operating in the “Margaret River Region”,
+A: The OGT focus is in the “Margaret River Region” of Western Australia.

 Q: When can my garden be part of the OGT?

 A: Depends on your and your garden readiness and whether other

 gardens around you are about to join us.
 It is best to launch a group